testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-## Master the art of the most powerful technique for testing modern backend
+## Master the art of the most powerful testing technique for backend

 <br/>

-# Intro
+# 3 things here to your benefit

-🚦Seat belt on, deep breath.
-Strategic backend content lies in front of you.
+🚦Seat belt on, strategic backend content lies in front of you.
 Better block sometimes to walk-through.

 This repo shows the immense power of narrow integration tests, also known as 'component test', including examples and how to set them up properly.
 This might make a dramatic impact on your testing effort and success 🚀.
 Warning: You might fall in love with testing 💚